-If the Answerer includes candidates in its initial Answer, it MUST encode these candidates as specified in [RFCYYY1].
+If the Answerer includes candidates in its initial Answer, it MUST encode these candidates as specified in [RFC8839].

 If the Answerer wants to send its initial Answer before knowing any candidate for one or more media descriptions, it MUST set the port to the default value '9' for these media descriptions.
-If the Answerer does not want to include the host IP address in the corresponding c-line, e.g., due to privacy reasons, it SHOULD include a default address in the c-line, which is set to the IPv4 address 0.0.0.0 or to the IPv6 equivalent ::.
+If the Answerer does not want to include the host IP address in the corresponding "c="line, e.g., due to privacy reasons, it SHOULD include a default address in the "c="line, which is set to the IPv4 address 0.0.0.0 or to the IPv6 equivalent ::.

-In this case, the Answerer obviously cannot know the RTCP transport address and, thus, MUST NOT include the "a=rtcp" attribute [RFC6086].
-This avoids potential ICE mismatch (see [RFCYYY1]) for the RTCP transport address.
+In this case, the Answerer obviously cannot know the RTCP transport address; thus, it MUST NOT include the "rtcp" attribute [RFC6086].
+This avoids potential ICE mismatch (see [RFC8839]) for the RTCP transport address.

-If the Answerer accepts the use of RTCP multiplexing [RFC5761] and/or exclusive RTCP multiplexing [RFCYYY5], it will include the "a=rtcp-mux" attribute in the initial Answer.
+If the Answerer accepts the use of RTCP multiplexing [RFC5761] and/or exclusive RTCP multiplexing [RFC8858], it will include the "rtcp-mux" attribute in the initial Answer.

-In any case, the Answerer MUST include the attribute "a=ice-options:trickle" in accordance to [RFCYYY2] and MUST include in each "m=" line a "a=mid:" attribute in accordance to [RFC5888].
+In any case, the Answerer MUST include the "ice-options:trickle" attribute in accordance to [RFC8838] and MUST include in each "m=" line a "mid" attribute in accordance to [RFC5888].